Black Clouds & Silver Linings: Reception

 Initial critical response to Black Clouds & Silver Linings was generally favorable.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 68, based on five reviews.
 Rich Wilson, author of Lifting Shadows, previewed the album for Metal Hammer, calling the album "Dream Theater’s finest and most balanced album in a decade."
-Eduardo Rivadavia of Allmusic gave the album four out of five stars writing, "Black Clouds & Silver Linings is still an archetypal Dream Theater album; one that's unlikely to broaden their audience all that much, but is conversely guaranteed to thrill their hardcore converts with its renewed devotion to the most exigent and stimulating facets of the band's chosen musical domain."
+Eduardo Rivadavia of AllMusic gave the album four out of five stars writing, "Black Clouds & Silver Linings is still an archetypal Dream Theater album; one that's unlikely to broaden their audience all that much, but is conversely guaranteed to thrill their hardcore converts with its renewed devotion to the most exigent and stimulating facets of the band's chosen musical domain."
 Similarly David Buchanan of Consequence of Sound, an online music magazine, said: "that this release will not necessarily bring in new fans but will also not disappoint the current flock, and this is very true.
 There are no improvements, but no sheer letdowns, either."
 He gave the album four and a half stars out of five.
 The album was named as one of Classic Rock‘s 10 essential progressive rock albums of the decade.

-The album debuted at #6 on the Billboard 200 selling 40,285 copies.
+The album debuted at No. 6 on the Billboard 200 selling 40,285 copies.
 It was the first time in the band's history that they had cracked the Top 10 on that chart, and is currently the band's highest single week sales of an album.
-The album also debuted at #1 on Billboard Top Internet Albums, and #2 on Billboard Top Rock Albums.
+The album also debuted at No. 1 on Billboard Top Internet Albums, and No. 2 on Billboard Top Rock Albums.
 The album also marked the first time that the band hit the number one spot in Finland.

 The album won a 2009 Metal Storm Award for Best Progressive Metal Album.